-The ideal orientation for the solar panel is towards the south.
+The ideal orientation for the solar panel is toward the south.
 This allows sunlight to be absorbed throughout the day, from sunrise to dusk.

 The angle at which you set it also makes a difference.
-This is especially crucial during the winter when the amount of sunshine in the sky decreases.
+This is especially crucial when the amount of sunshine in the sky decreases.
 If your solar light has an adjustable panel, just raise it to a 45-degree angle.

 Solar lights are often installed outside the home, which means that the panel is frequently coated with dust and filth.
 This dust and debris may make it difficult, if not impossible, for the panel to absorb the sun’s rays.
 This has a huge influence on how much charge the battery can get, which impacts how the lights perform.